Measurements of inclusive jet spectra in pp and central Pb-Pb collisions at $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV: Results

 In the Hybrid model, partons are produced by vacuum pQCD, and shower according to vacuum pQCD -- but in between these hard splittings, parton energy loss is modeled according to a gauge-gravity duality computation in $N=4$ Supersymmetric Yang-Mills at infinitely strong coupling and large $N_{c}$.
 Model predictions were provided with two values of $L_{res}$, which describes the scale at which the medium can resolve two split partons.
 The medium evolution was modeled by a hydrodynamic expansion.
 The plotted error bands represent the combination of statistical and systematic uncertainties.

 All models exhibit strong suppression, and produce the same qualitative trend of \Raa{} as a function of \pTjet{}.
-In the case $R=0.2$, JEWEL under-predicts the jet \Raa{}, and appears to be inconsistent with the data regardless of whether medium recoils are included, while for $R=0.4$ the ``recoils on" prediction is more consistent with the data.
+In the case $R=0.2$, JEWEL slightly under-predicts the jet \Raa{} regardless of whether medium recoils are included, while for $R=0.4$ the ``recoils on" prediction is more consistent with the data.
 There is no significant difference between the ``recoil on" or ``recoil off" option in JEWEL for $R=0.2$; one expects in general a smaller impact from medium recoil in smaller radius jets.
-The LBT model describes the data better, although it has slight tension with the data.
+The LBT model describes the data marginally better, but still shows slight tension.
 Note that the dominant systematic uncertainties in the data are positively correlated between \pTjet{} bins.
 Neither the JEWEL nor LBT predictions include systematic uncertainties.
 The SCET$_{G}$ predictions are consistent with the data, although the $R=0.2$ prediction has large systematic uncertainties due to a lack of in-medium $\ln R$ re-summation in this calculation.
 Additionally, the SCET$_{G}$ calculation did not include collisional energy loss, which may under-estimate suppression for $R=0.4$.
 The Hybrid model describes the trend of the data reasonably well, although like the LBT model, exhibits slight tension particularly in the $\pTjet < 100$ \GeVc{} range.
 The shapes of the \pTjet{}-dependence differ between the model predictions, most notably between SCET$_{G}$ and the others.
 While the experimental uncertainties are larger for $R=0.4$, the model predictions span a wider range of \Raa{} than in the case of $R=0.2$, which highlights the importance of measuring the $R$-dependence of the jet \Raa.

 The predictions typically use different strategies for each of the ``non jet energy loss" pieces (initial state, expansion, hadronization, \pp{} reference spectrum), and do not attempt to incorporate these differences in a systematic uncertainty, which makes a strict quantitative comparison to data difficult.
 Moreover, the models fix their free parameters in different ways; JEWEL has not been fit to high-\pTjet{} LHC data, and so it faces the strictest test of all the models presented.
 This necessitates investigation of complementary jet observables and global analyses, but it also highlights the need to standardize the ingredients of jet energy loss calculations \cite{JetscapeComp}.
 The data presented here provide important constraints at low-\pTjet{} on current models as well as for future global analyses.